sericaia/react-msf-presentation/slides/lifecycle.md

 <p class="lifecycle-header">componentWillMount</p>

-* Invoked once, immediately before the initial rendering occurs.
+* Invoked once, immediately **before** the initial rendering occurs

-* You can mutate the state that it will be reflected when rendered for the first time
+Note: You can mutate the state that it will be reflected when rendered for the first time

 <p class="lifecycle-header">componentDidMount</p>

-* Invoked once, **after** the being rendered for the first time and attached to the DOM.
+* Invoked once, **after** the being rendered for the first time and attached to the DOM

 Note: You can use `componentDidMount` to start logic in the component, like some asynchronous data fetching, timers, etc.